jlammens/SFLearningApp-Android/README.md

         MC_SENDER_ID="{replace with marketing cloud fcm sender id}" MC_MID="{replace with marketing cloud mid}"
         MC_SERVER_URL="{replace with marketing cloud server url}"

+1. In the same file, replace the values for DC_APP_ID and DC_ENDPOINT.
+Find these values on the Mobile connector config page in Data Cloud setup.

+        DC_APP_ID="{replace with Data Cloud App (Source) ID}" DC_ENDPOINT="{replace with Data Cloud Tenant-Specific Endpoint (starting with https://)}"

 1. To deploy the Learning App to your Android device, click **Run** in Android Studio.

 **Development Notes for Android SDK**